 Climate Change Scenarios - Implications for Strategic Asset Allocation (Mercer)

-This paper examines the extent of the widely acknowledged, broad-ranging future effects of climate change on financial markets and economies.
-It focuses on how institutional investment portfolios will be impacted.
-It identifies pragmatic actions institutional investors should consider, including the adoption of an "early warning” risk management process and allocation to climate-sensitive assets.
+This paper examines the extent of the widely acknowledged, broad-ranging future effects of climate change on financial markets and economies, identifying actions that institutional investors should consider.

 Fossil Fuel Divestment: A practical introduction (MSCI, 2016)

 For institutional investors considering the decision to divest fossil fuel holdings, the most common approaches are designed to optimize for carbon reduction, engagement, and stranded asset risk mitigation.